oleksmarkh/waypoints/README.md

 ### Frontend
 * Pagination for `GET /waypoints/` (already supported by the API).
-* Color-code markers depending on waypoint state: new (not created yet), editing, failed to update/delete.
+* Color-code markers depending on waypoint state: editing, failed to create/update/delete.
 * Interactivity between sidebar items and map markers, as they represent same waypoints:
   * Highlight on hover:
     * Enlarge the marker.